CroneKorkN/rotz/README.md

 Specs
 -----

-This branch utilises SASS and HAML as metalanguages for CSS3 and HTML5 respectively.
+This branch utilises LESS and HAML as metalanguages for CSS3 and HTML5 respectively.
 Not only to make fast-spaced development possible but above all to make code readable, reusable and structured.

 Once this css-library/the mockup is stable it will be converted into a drupal template.